Maintaining a California Subsidiary May Expose Foreign Corporations to Process Service and Process Servers in California

 While the Hague Service Convention rules need not be followed in such situations, service on a California subsidiary or related entity must comport with California’s rules.
 A corporation may be properly served by either (a) delivering a copy of the summons and complaint to an officer, head of the corporation or other person authorized by the corporation to accept service, or (b) leaving a copy of the summons and complaint during usual business hours at the office of one of the company officers, a head of the corporation or other person authorized to accept service, so long as they are left with a person who is ?apparently in charge thereof.?

 The courts are generally very liberal with the rules of service and have found persons such as a secretary, doorman, or gate guard to be “persons apparently in charge” for purposes of accepting service.
 Bein v.
 Brechtel-Jochim Group, Inc., 6 Cal.
 App.
 4th 1387, 1392 (1992).

 The Yamaha court recognized that its rule essentially disregards the Hague Convention entirely where a foreign company has a California subsidiary or related entity.
 But in light of this ruling and California’s liberal rules for service on domestic corporations, foreign corporations are unlikely to avoid service through their domestic counterparts.

-If you have any questions or need a Process Server in Orange County or Los Angeles or any other county in California, feel free to give us a call or Email! www.JPLPS.com
+If you have any questions or need a Process Server in Orange County or Los Angeles or Sacramento, or any other county in California, feel free to give us a call or Email!? www.JPLPS.com